UNCG-CSE/G_Suite_Metrics/README.md

 We are team of 5 enthusiastic Computer science students we are working towards improving our skills in the field of data science.

 Team Members:

-Lavanya Goluguri
+Anusha Vanama - @AnushaVanama
-Anusha Vanama
+Lavanya Goluguri - @Lavanyagoluguri
-Jackie Cuong
+Jackie Cuong - @hlreicha
-Hieu Vo
+Hieu Vo - @hvvo
-Henry Reichard
+Henry Reichard - @J-cuong

 Instructor: Dr. Somya Mohanty.
 Adviser: Nick Young.